Seelammahesh/trypythondjango1-/readme.txt

 created python file in recipe app ---> extract-example.py in example.py created  parse_paragraph_to_recipe_line function
 imported list from typing and unitRegistry from pint

+video-84
+updated afield in recipe models imported convert_to_qty_units from utils.py file to views ran migrations and migrate to alter newly created model fields..